 - Are unique, relevant, or tied to the mission of the University or various academic units

 In addition, the Hofstra Cultural Center Advisory Board will consider:

 - The schedule and subject matter of events to ensure a balanced calendar throughout the semester

 - If the calendar represents a diversity of interests and academic disciplines

 - That events are appropriately planned and at times and dates that maximize the audience

-Grant applications need to be as detailed as possible, and include timing, event structure and logistics.
-Contracts and event plans need to be completed before the deadline set for publicity (generally 12/15 for spring events and 8/1 for fall events) for the Cultural Center calendar or the funding may be withdrawn.
+Grant applications need to be as detailed as possible, and include timing, event structure, and logistics.
+Contracts and event plans need to be completed in a timely fashion, for the Events calendar, or the funding may be withdrawn.

 Thank you for your interest.
 Please contact the Cultural Center at X3-5669 with any questions.

-Honoraria –Generally, honoraria can be provided.
-For example, a $150-250 honorarium is suitable for a panel or lecture; if the speaker participates in an additional event, such as a class or an informal meeting with students, then $300-$500 might be appropriate.
-More than $500 typically will require justification for the additional cost or an understanding of other engagements.
-If someone is well known enough that he or she is represented by a speaker’s bureau, that should be included in the request and if possible all attendant costs associated with the contractual agreement.
+Honoraria – Generally, honoraria can be provided.
+For example, a $250-$300 honorarium is suitable for a panel or lecture given by local speakers; if the speaker participates in an additional event, such as a class or an informal meeting with students, then $500-750 might be appropriate.
+More than $750 typically will require justification for the additional cost or an understanding of other engagements.
+If someone is well-known enough that the individual is represented by a speakers bureau, that should be included in the request and if possible, all attendant costs associated with the contractual agreement.

-Food –May be included in the expenses but should not be excessive.
-For example, food to entertain the speaker(s), host a select group of students for an invitation only meal with the speaker and/or coffee and/or snacks for the audience to encourage attendance may be acceptable, but free lunches or dinners for all attendees will not.
+Food – May be included in the expenses, but should not be excessive and follow the University’s Travel and Entertainment guidelines.
+For example, food to entertain the speaker(s), host a select group of students for an invitation-only meal with the speaker and/or coffee and/or snacks for the audience to encourage attendance may be acceptable, but free lunches or dinners for all attendees will not.